 At the current time the entry fees for the marathon and time allowances are as follows, those may be subject to change by the ministry of sport or the Pyongyang Marathon Committee.

-A race timer is included in the price above.
-The maximum time limit for the full marathon is 4 hours, half marathon is 2 and a half hours and the mini marathon is 2 hours.
-All running participants will receive a Pyongyang marathon certificate titled to you, with the top three men and women in each distance receiving ceramic vases at the awards ceremony held in front of 70,000 people!
+A race timing chip is included in the price above.
+The maximum time limit for the full marathon is 5 and a half hours, half marathon is 2 and a half hours and both the mini marathon and 5km marathon is 2 hours.
+All running participants will receive a Pyongyang marathon certificate titled to you, with the top three men and women in each distance excluding the 5km run receiving ceramic vases at the awards ceremony held in front of 70,000 people!